mirmousaviii/mirmousaviii/README.md

-- 📝 I write my activity on [mirmousavi.com](https://mirmousavi.com/)
+💬 Since I'm a generalist, feel free to ask me about anything, but be careful, I'm also a critical thinker, so I'll ask a lot of questions 😉

-- 👨‍💻 My current projects are available at [mirmousavi.com/categories/project/](https://mirmousavi.com/categories/project/)
+👨‍💻 My current projects are available at [mirmousavi.com/categories/project/](https://mirmousavi.com/categories/project/)

-- 📫 You can reach me at: [mostafa@mirmousavi.com](mailto:mostafa@mirmousavi.com)
+📝 I write my activity on [mirmousavi.com](https://mirmousavi.com/)

-- 💬 Since I'm a generalist, feel free to ask me about anything, but be careful, I'm also a critical thinker, so I'll ask a lot of questions 😉
+📫 You can reach me at: [mostafa@mirmousavi.com](mailto:mostafa@mirmousavi.com)

 <code><a href="https://www.python.org/"><img height="20" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg"></a></code>